Testing out RMS’s Luminizer X Quad for a Super Quick Glow

 I’m a huge fan of organic brand RMS Beauty and their subtle, skin-nourishing mineral formulas.

 And since I’m even more of a fan of dewy, glowing skin, I thought I’d add to my collection by checking out their cream highlighter range.

 As I don’t use huge amounts of product and wasn’t sure which shade would suit me most I skipped over buying one of their individual Luminizers and (slightly greedily) went straight for their palette, the Luminizer X Quad.

-Created by Vancouver-born makeup artist Rose-Marie Swift, RMS Beauty is the product of Swift’s more than 35 years’ experience tending to the dewy faces of the likes of Gisele, Miranda Kerr, and Megan Markle.
-And her philosophy is simple: makeup should make skin look great- but not at a cost to its long-term health.
+Created by Vancouver-born makeup artist Rose-Marie Swift, RMS Beauty is the product of Swift’s more than 35 years of experience tending to the dewy faces of the likes of Gisele, Miranda Kerr, and Megan Markle.
+And her philosophy is simple: makeup should make skin look great, but not at a cost to its long-term health.

 With that in mind, she created RMS Beauty in 2009 as one of the first high-end brands free from ingredients like synthetic preservatives, and instead relying only on ‘raw, food grade and organic ingredients’ (think products that go heavy on coconut oil, coconut butter, buriti oil, vitamin E, and rosemary extract, as well as mica extracts for colour).

 Dewy skin is also something of a brand hallmark, with formulas combining subtle pigments (this isn’t the brand for full-on glitter looks) with hydrating bases for a naturally radiant look (think your skin but better).

 And with all products housed in either recyclable or reusable packaging (most often glass with an aluminium lid), the brand’s organic philosophy also extends to its sustainability ethos.